 This is perhaps the biggest issue for attorneys who help clients with slip and fall injuries.
 After all, proving negligence is what the case is all about.

 In general, negligence just means that the defendant property owner owed the victim some legal obligation, failed to meet the obligation, and by virtue of that failure, the injury resulted.
 Proving this can require a lot of work.
-At Kelly & Associates, our slip and fall lawyers often do the following in order to prove a case:
+At Michael Kelly, our slip and fall lawyers often do the following in order to prove a case: